 - Suffolk University’s Beacon Hill Institute ranks Massachusetts the number one state in the country for economic competitiveness.
 (Source: Beacon Hill Institute)

 - Our continued success and our record of balanced budgets and fiscal discipline led Standard and Poor's to upgrade our state’s credit ranking to AA+, the highest in our state’s history.
-Link
+(Source: Office of Treasurer Steven Grossman)

-The Governor's growth strategy has focused on targeted investments in education, infrastructure and innovation.
+- The Governor's growth strategy has focused on targeted investments in education, innovation and infrastructure.

 - Massachusetts students rank top three internationally in math and science and lead the nation in math and reading according to the National Assessment of Educational Progress.